8 Best Renters Insurance Companies in California of 2026

 What If My Policy Doesn’t Include Earthquake Coverage?

-In California, you need to shop around if a renters insurance policy doesn’t include an earthquake endorsement.
+If a renters insurance policy doesn’t include an earthquake endorsement, you must shop in California.

 Your renters insurance company can help point you in the right direction.